Bladeavis/AutoEssayScorer/README.md

 Data is categorized into six CEFR levels `Cefr` (A1, A2, B1, B2, C1, C2) and further grouped into three broader categories `NCefr` (A, B, C).

+### Data Processing

+The final combined dataset, named **DataCombined**, initially consisted of 2,092 essays.
+To balance the data for machine learning purposes, 44 essays from the B2 level were removed due to an overrepresentation at this level.
+This preprocessing step reduced the dataset to 2,048 essays, resulting in the final dataset named **DataCleanUP**.

 **Final Dataset Statistics:**
 - Total essays: 2,048 (after preprocessing)
 - Features: 21 linguistic and structural features